Triston Casas Player Props: Red Sox vs. Giants

 Giants Pitching Rankings

-- The Giants surrender the third-fewest home runs in baseball (109 total, one per game).
+- Giants pitchers combine to surrender 109 home runs (one per game), the third-fewest in the league.

-- Walker gets the start for the Giants, his seventh of the season.
-He is 3-0 with a 2.70 ERA and 38 strikeouts in 33 1/3 innings pitched.
+- The Giants will look to Alexander (6-1) in his third start this season.

-- His most recent time out came on Thursday against the Oakland Athletics, when the righty tossed 2 2/3 scoreless innings while allowing just one hit.
+- His last appearance was out of the bullpen on Thursday when the left-hander threw a scoreless third of an inning against the Oakland Athletics while allowing only one hit.

 © 2023 Data Skrive.
 All rights reserved.